-SGI provides the ability to divide a single SGI Altix system into a collection of smaller system partitions.
+SGI provides the ability to divide a single SGI Altix UV 100 or Altix UV 1000 system into a collection of smaller system partitions.
 Each partition runs its own copy of the operating system kernel and has its own system console, root filesystem, IP network address, and physical memory.
 All partitions in the system are connected via the SGI high-performance NUMAlink interconnect, just as they are when the system is not partitioned.
 Thus, a partitioned system can also be viewed as a cluster of nodes connected via NUMAlink.

-Benefits of partitioning include fault containment and the ability to use the NUMAlink interconnect and global shared memory features of the SGI Altix to provide high-performance clusters.
+Benefits of partitioning include fault containment and the ability to use the NUMAlink interconnect and global shared memory features of the SGI systems to provide high-performance clusters.

-For further documentation and details on partitioning, see the SGI Altix UV Systems Linux Configuration and Operations Guide or the Linux Configuration and Operations Guide.
+For further documentation and details on partitioning, see the SGI Altix UV Systems Linux Configuration and Operations Guide.